minio/minio/docs/bucket-notifications/postgres-minio.md

                         }
                 }
 ```
-Restart the Minio server to reflect config changes made above. ``bucketevents`` is the database table used by PostgreSQL in this example.
+``bucketevents`` is the database table used by PostgreSQL in this example.

 If you are running [distributed Minio](https://docs.minio.io/docs/distributed-minio-quickstart-guide), modify ``~/.minio/config.json`` with these local changes on all the nodes.